SMTP Email Delivery 101: When Is An Email Actually Considered Delivered?

 Now that you have a basic understanding of what delivery means, let’s explore when an email is actually considered ‘delivered.’

-When Is an Email Delivered?
+How Does Email Delivery Work & When Is a Message Considered Delivered?
 (3 Common Answers)

 An email is considered delivered when: